-LPI Specializes in design of LED lighting and concentration photovoltaic (CPV) systems using the Simultaneous Multiple Surface (SMS) design method.
-Here are a few examples of our recent work.
+Experts in LED lighting and concentration photovoltaic systems using the Simultaneous Multiple Surface method.
+Here are examples of our recent work.

 LPI's RXI™ free-form optics, used on the Acura RXL provide superior efficiency and beam control in a very compact package.
 The design software is an implementation of the LPI-patented 3D SMS Method.
 LPI has designed several automotive applications .